adrn/gala/docs/examples/integrate_potential_example.rst

 We first need to import some relevant packages::

    import numpy as np
-   from streamteam.coordinates import spherical_to_cartesian
+   from gary.coordinates import spherical_to_cartesian
-   import streamteam.integrate as si import streamteam.potential as sp from streamteam.units import galactic
+   import gary.integrate as si
+   import gary.potential as sp
+   from gary.units import galactic

 The variable ``galactic`` is defined and included in this package as as short-hand for what I refer to as a Galactic unit system: :math:`{\rm kpc}`,